-With 16 national championships, Ilves Tampere are the second-most successful hockey club in Finland behind local rivals Tappara.
+With 16 national championships, Ilves Tampere are the second-most successful hockey club in Finland behind local rivals Tappara Tampere.
 The club was founded in the spring of 1931 and played its first game against Tampereen Palloilijat the next winter.
-In the late 1930s, Ilves won their first three titles, and the team continued to dominate through the 40s, 50s and 60s.
-Their most recent was in 1985.
+In the late 1930s, Ilves won their first three titles and the team continued to dominate through the 40s, 50s and 60s.
+Their most recent title came in 1985.

-In the Finnish language, Ilves means "lynx", the animal depicted in the team's logo, which was designed by Rauno Broms in 1963.
-In 1965, Ilves and Tappara local rivals Tappara and KooVee into the new Hakametsä arena, where they still play.
-There are currently plans to build a new multi-purpose arena in Tampere that would house the city's top two hockey teams.
+In Finnish, Ilves means "lynx", the animal depicted in the team's logo, which was designed by Rauno Broms in 1963.
+In 1965 Ilves moved into the new Hakametsä arena alongside local rivals Tappara and KooVee, where they played until recently.
+Now they play in the newly constructed Nokia Arena.

 - Founded in 1931

 - Have won 16 Finnish titles, most recently in 1985